Undisclosed latent defects in resale homes are a

 prevalent problem in today’s real estate market

 It goes without saying that buying a home is arguably the most significant financial commitment most people will ever make in their life.
-The emotions involved typically can include everything from excitement and nervous anticipation to sorrow and stress.
+The emotions involved typically can include everything from excitement and nervous anticipation to stress and sorrow.

 Every buyer strives to negotiate the best price possible, and to actually end up getting what they pay for.
-But sometimes, after the furniture is moved in, when most of the stress is history and objectivity returns, upon closer examination of the new abode, patent or latent defects in the house are discovered that were previously unseen during the hustle and bustle of the buying process.
+But sometimes, after the furniture is moved in, when most of the stress is history and objectivity returns, upon closer examination of the new abode, patent or latent defects in the house are discovered that were previously unseen during the hustle and bustle of the buying process and home inspection.
 And they were undeclared by the seller.

 Such latent defects could be a potentially leaky foundation crack, a faulty shingling job that could lead to a leaky roof, or hidden mold in the corners of the attic.
 Depending on the severity of the defect, the remediation cost could be overwhelming for the buyer.
 After all, they invested their entire savings into the purchase price and closing expenses.